 Provides an overview of various research approaches, methods and techniques, with an emphasis on interpretation of published research data.
 Topics include methods of data analysis, research designs, data collection techniques, and writing research reports.
+(Also listed as CE 500.)
 (3)